‘Truth and Masculinity: In Conversation with Iggy LDN’

 With Sonyama Ngonyama, which she describes as a “Reclaiming [of] Blackness,” Muholi sets an aspiration to provide hope for a change.
 “Blackness is once again a texture, a refraction of light on skin, a luminescent explosion of melanin…a haunting that shakes houses while not uttering.”
 Muholi addresses the restoration in the image of blackness, by way of referencing aesthetic aspects of it, reassuming its boldness, its grace, but simultaneously recognizing the uncertainty that may invade the thoughts of others in its presence.

 From Muholi’s presentation, the viewer is captivated by the boldness that the images encapsulate and the emphasis of what they stand for.
-In response to the plagues of our society, the artist dawns silhouettes composed of symbols evocative of struggles in association with the diaspora.
+In response to the plagues of our society, the artist dawns silhouettes composed of symbols evocative of struggles reminiscent of diaspora.

 By the convention of found objects such as latex gloves, and scouring pads, to plastic, and electrical cords, as well as a striking manipulation of light and composition, Muholi speaks volumes not only to the surfaces of our aesthetic pleasure, but also to the depths of our thought processes, subtly referencing societal concerns regarding the environment of South Africa as well as gender identity politics.
 The viewer is left to uncover and admire Zanele Muholi’s vision of herself as a black woman, overtly, uninterruptedly, and without the presence of portrayal, recognizing the threads that tie delicate insinuations to sociopolitical struggles.